-- Gone Horribly Wrong: The boss of Sector X is Spyborg, a robot superweapon created by Andross' forces that Turned Against Its Masters and trashed the place looking for its creator (a'la the V'ger from Star Trek The Motion Picture).
+- Gone Horribly Wrong: The boss of Sector X is Spyborg, a robot superweapon created by Andross' forces that turned against them and trashed the place looking for its creator (a'la the V'ger from Star Trek The Motion Picture).
 When the Star Fox team arrives, the base is already in ruins after Spyborg's rampage.

 - Gosh Dang It to Heck!: "Dang!" and "Shoot!" are quite common interjections here.

 - Grimy Water: The entire surface of Zoness, which is completely covered with water like the nearby planet of Aquas, only with even worse pollution.